 Was Jonah A False Prophet?

-Although we do not know how exactly the Word of the Lord 'came' to any of the prophets including Jonah, we know that he was told to "cry against Nineveh" because of their wickedness (Jonah 1:2).
-Jonah was however, very likely familiar with Jeremiah 18 that stated that if any nation were to turn from doing evil, they would not suffer the consequences God planned to bring down on it.
+Jonah was told to "cry against Nineveh" because of their wickedness (Jonah 1:2).
+It is very likely that Jonah was well familiar with Jeremiah 18 that stated that if any nation were to turn from doing evil, they would not suffer the consequences God planned to bring down on it.

 Very easily.

 It is actually hard to condemn Jonah for his actions.
 The Assyrians, who had carted the northern kingdom of Israel into exile, were one of the most cruel kingdoms in ancient days with a terrible reputation for sparing no one.
-Jonah's feelings would have been akin to telling a Jew to go Nazi Germany and tell ling the Gestapo that if they repented they would be spared.
+Jonah's feelings would have been akin to telling a Jew to go Nazi Germany and tell the Gestapo that they would be spared if they repented.

 After the incident with the whale, Jonah was again instructed to "Arise, go to Nineveh the great city and proclaim to it the proclamation which I am going to tell you."
 Following which, Jonah who had probably developed a distinct aversion to fish,